ekabaeu/Medical-Chatbot-with-AI/README.md

 # Medical Chatbot with AI

 A Flask-based medical chatbot application that uses AI to assist patients with initial medical consultations.
 The application features a three-stage diagnostic process that collects patient information, analyzes symptoms, and provides medical recommendations.
+It also includes PDF processing capabilities for laboratory results analysis.

 ## Table of Contents